ChristophSchmidl/books/README.md

 - [ ] The Pleasure of Finding Things Out: The Best Short Works of Richard P. Feynman by **Richard P. Feynman**
 - [ ] Six Easy Pieces: Essentials of Physics Explained by Its Most Brilliant Teacher by **Richard P. Feynman**
 - [ ] Six Not-So-Easy Pieces: Einstein's Relativity, Symmetry, and Space-Time **Richard P. Feynman**
+- [ ] How to Ikigai: Lessons for Finding Happiness and Living Your Life's Purpose by **Tim Tamashiro**